rachd/WWC-Richmond-Coding-Challenges/README.md

 Find a group of 2-5 people who have knowledge or interest in the same programming language.
 You DO NOT need to have programming experience to participate, and the best groups will have a variety of experience levels.

+If you prefer to work alone, that is okay too!

 # 2. Pick a Coding Challenege
 Choose a coding challenge.
 Here are some suggestions we have provided.